Anthem CFO says insurer could make 'meaningful' acquisition

-(Reuters) - The financial chief of Anthem Inc (ANTM.N), the second-largest U.S. health insurer, said on Tuesday that low interest rates and other conditions make it a good time for an acquisition, adding to speculation about merger activity in the sector.
+May 19 (Reuters) - The financial chief of Anthem Inc , the second-largest U.S. health insurer, said on Tuesday that low interest rates and other conditions make it a good time for an acquisition, adding to speculation about merger activity in the sector.

 Cheap debt is creating opportunities for companies to grow through acquisitions, Anthem Chief Financial Officer Wayne DeVeydt told investors during the UBS Global Healthcare Conference in New York.